RADicalsync/RADclock/Documentation/RADclockDoc_guide.md

 Which is selected to actually Be the system clock  (which means: used by the suite of standard kernel clock read functions) can be seen by

 	sysctl -a kern.sysclock		     # takes values in {"FBclock", "FFclock"}
 and set by

 	sysctl -a kern.sysclock="FFclock"    # set system clock to read from the FF class

 The available clocks are:

-  FB class:   FB             :  Absolute clock with an interface matched to a FB based daemon FF class:   FFnativeclock  :  corresponds to the Absolute clock provided by the daemon
+  FB class: &nbsp;  FB             :  Absolute clock with an interface matched to a FB based daemon FF class: &nbsp;  FFnativeclock  :  corresponds to the Absolute clock provided by the daemon
 				  FFclock	  :  carefully adjusted version of FFnativeclock to ensure monotonicity FFdiffclock	  :  version of FFnativeclock equivalent to the daemons''s Difference clock

 Required daemons: